-In 2018 the BIHG were saddened by the death of Mike Dockrill, a former Chair of the Group and one of the country’s foremost international historians As an gesture of recognition, the committee decided to rename the BIHG thesis prize as ‘The Mike Dockrill Prize’.
-It was felt this was particularly appropriate given the prodigious number of PhD theses Mike Dockrill either supervised or examined over his career.
+In 2018 the BIHG were saddened by the death of Michael Dockrill, a former Chair of the Group and one of the country’s foremost international historians As an gesture of recognition, the committee decided to rename the BIHG thesis prize as ‘The Michael Dockrill Prize’.
+It was felt this was particularly appropriate given the prodigious number of PhD theses Michael Dockrill either supervised or examined over his career.

 Authors should send two returnable copies (preferably copied on both sides of the page to reduce weight) of their thesis to Dr Michael Hopkins at the address below by 31 March of the year following that in which their doctorate is awarded.
 They should also inform Dr Hopkins of the names of their internal and external examiners, whose views on the thesis may be requested.
 The thesis is judged by a Panel drawn from members of the BIHG Committee.
 In judging the competition the Panel pay particular attention to originality of approach, thoroughness of research, style of writing and presentation, and contribution to historical scholarship.
 The result of the competition is announced at the annual conference each September.

 - The thesis prize is awarded annually.

 - Only theses awarded a doctoral degree by a United Kingdom University or University College or College of Higher Education are eligible for consideration.

 - The thesis can be on any aspect and period of International History.

 - The competition will be judged by a Panel drawn from members and officers of the BIHG Committee.

 - The final submission date is 24 April of the year following the award of the doctoral degree.

 - The doctoral degree must be awarded during the calendar year preceding the award of the prize.
 Candidates should include a copy of the correspondence from their university or college which confirms the award of the degree.

 - Candidates for the prize should submit two copies to the address below and these will be returned on completion of the competition.